 CLASS Adult Residential Accommodations

-CLASS works with individuals and their families to provide a variety of group living supports for men and women over the age of 18.
+CLASS works with people supported and their families to provide a variety of group living supports for men and women over the age of 18.
 The support model is flexible and can be adapted to meet the changing needs, lifestyles and desires of residents.
-Our goal is to assist individuals in identifying their priorities and actualizing personal outcomes within a safe, healthy environment.
+Our goal is to assist people supported in identifying their priorities and actualizing personal outcomes within a safe, healthy environment.
 A holistic approach is used to promote a balanced lifestyle including; community activities, employment and volunteer opportunities, social, recreation and leisure.

 The Adult Accommodations Program provides support in a number of aspects of daily living such as community access, health, home, food, and financial management.
 Accessing the best possible resources for health care and specialized services such as physiotherapy, behavioural and psychiatric supports are a priority.
 Linkages to external agencies and naturalized community supports are facilitated as indicated by the Person Directed Plan.